 import <name> statement, Python first searches its built-in modules for a matching name, then searches folder containing the Python code you're running, then searches the "module search path" as defined by the applicable environment variable.
 (See The Module Search Path and Environment variables in the core Python documentation.)

 The search path environment variable, however, is ignored by Visual Studio, even when it's been set for the entire system.
-It's ignored, in fact, precisely because it's set for the entire system and thus raise certain questions that cannot be answered automatically: Are the referenced modules meant for Python 2.7 or Python 3.3?
+It's ignored, in fact, precisely because it's set for the entire system and thus raises certain questions that cannot be answered automatically: Are the referenced modules meant for Python 2.7 or Python 3.3?
 Are they going to override standard library modules?
-Is the developer aware of this or is it a malicious hijacking attempt?
+Is the developer aware of this behavior or is it a malicious hijacking attempt?